riscv-android-src/toolchain-rustc/src/doc/book/src/ch04-03-slices.md

 Recall from the borrowing rules that if we have an immutable reference to something, we cannot also take a mutable reference.
-Because `clear` needs to truncate the `String`, it tries to take a mutable reference, which fails.
+Because `clear` needs to truncate the `String`, it needs to get a mutable reference.
+Rust disallows this, and compilation fails.
 Not only has Rust made our API easier to use, but it has also eliminated an entire class of errors at compile time!

 #### String Literals Are Slices